-First, here are the main types of waiting lists used by the in IRCTC:
+First, here are the main types of waiting lists used by the IRCTC:

-- CKWL This is the waiting list for tatkal, or short-notice travel, tickets.
-Tickets on this list will advance to confirmed only if someone who else with a booked tatkal ticket cancels, so the chance of getting your ticket confirmed is small if your waiting list position is greater than 10.
+- CKWL: This is the waiting list for tatkal, or short-notice travel, tickets.
+Tickets on this list will advance to confirmed only if someone who also with a booked tatkal ticket cancels, so the chance of getting your ticket confirmed is small if your waiting list position is greater than ten.

-- PQWL This is the waiting list ticket against the pooled quota.
-The chance for getting this ticket confirmed is very small.
+- PQWL: This is the waiting list ticket against the pooled quota.
+The chance of getting this ticket confirmed is very small.